-HIKING TO CASINO PEAK
+CASINO PEAK HIKING TRAIL

 Along the trail, you’ll likely see some goats grazing in the long grass and when you reach the plateau at the top, there is a crop field with many rows of cabbages which I later found out belonged to the owner’s I had met at the beginning.

 You may think you have arrived at the top when you reach this point of the trek and I also thought the same because the trail isn’t clearly marked.
-However, continue navigating your way around the rocky outcrop on the right-hand side and you’ll find the path to the Casino Peak summit.
+However, continue navigating your way around the rocky outcrop on the right-hand side and you’ll find the path to the summit.

-Almost at the top…
+Almost at the top

-The weather wasn’t the best when I visited Casino Peak and it actually rained for about ten minutes when I was on the summit.
+The weather wasn’t the best when I visited and it actually rained for about ten minutes when I was on the summit.
 Regardless of the shitty conditions, I still thoroughly enjoyed the adventure and it was an experience I will never forget!

-At the summit of Lugsangan Peak Cebu
+Lugsangan Peak Cebu

 Endless peaks across the land